dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ### Step 5 - Enable Passwordless

 On the sidebar to the left, select the **Connection** menu, then the **Passwordless** sub-menu and enable either the *SMS* or *Email* switch.
-If you provided a phone number for the test user then you **are required to enable the SMS option**, otherwise, you can choose to enable the Email option and get the authentication codes through your email inbox.
+If you provided a phone number for the test user then you **are required to enable the SMS option**.
+Otherwise, you can choose to enable the Email option and get the authentication codes through your email inbox.

 Enabling the SMS option requires you to provide information about your Twilio account.
-For the Email connection and purely for testing purposes you can use the Auth0 built-in email provider.
+For the Email connection and purely for testing purposes, you can use the Auth0 built-in email provider.

-In either cases when configuring the chosen type of Passwordless connection you need to set the **OTP Length** to **4** and enable the **Disable Sign Ups** switch.
+In either case, when configuring the chosen type of passwordless connection, you need to set the **OTP Length** to **4** and enable the **Disable Sign Ups** switch.

 ![Passwordless Settings](https://cdn2.auth0.com/blog/alexa-auth/passwordless-connection-settings.png)

-*Note: The use of passwordless authentication either with SMS or email require that the phone number or email address of the user be verified before using it to deliver authentication code.
-For demonstration purposes this sample skill does not require that step so please take that under consideration.*
+*Note: The use of passwordless authentication either with SMS or email requires that the phone number or email address of the user be verified before using it to deliver authentication codes.
+For demonstration purposes, this sample skill does not require that step so please take that under consideration.*

 ### Step 6 - Ensure Enabled Connections in POD Client Application